 If you have already registered on the Citizen Portal and you have forgotten your password, use the citizen portal link, enter your username (which is your email address) and click on the link for ‘forgotten password’.
 You will receive an email with further instructions and a link to reset your password.

 If, after following the above process, you are still having difficulty accessing the online system, please contact the School Admissions Team for further advice.

-The national offer date is 1 March 2019 for Secondary School places and 16 April 2019 for Primary School places.
+The national offer dates are 1 March 2021 for Secondary School places and 16 April 2021 for Primary School places.

 - If your child can be offered a place at more than one of your preferred schools we will offer you the place at your highest preferred school listed on your application form that we can.